Homeless man found clinging to life after beating in Midtown

 The man was found along Travis Street, between Hadley and McGowen on Wednesday morning.

 The person who found him called 911.
-Police haven't been able to identify the victim, who was taken to a hospital in critical condition.
+Police say the 50-year-old victim was taken to Ben Taub Hospital in critical condition, suffering severe head trauma.

 "It looks like there was some kind of struggle and it looks like it was mainly (focused) towards his head," said HPD Det.
 Shaun Sylvester.
 "We are not sure if it was an instrument that was used at the same time or someone was trying to complete what they were doing.
 We're not sure."